exidy/ACSPinKit/README.md

     };
 ```

+`retriesMax` indicate how often a user can attempt to verify the pin.
+All pin controller instances in the same pin 'domain' share this count.
+So we can ensure that the count gets decremented ... even if we use the same pin 'domain' in another app (via AppGroups and Keychain Access groups).

 If you provide a `validationBlock` the pin controller does not store the created pin in the keychain.
 So then you have to store it manually (with the `storePin:` message).
-If you want to use Touch ID you have to ensure, that you pin is stored in the keychain.
+If you want to use Touch ID you have to ensure, that your pin is stored in the keychain.

 After you did setup the pin controller just perform one of the following use cases: